jtvaughan/tsukuyomi/download-kanji-images.README.md

 Summary
 -------

-This command line tool scans 月詠 configuration and log files for 漢字 (kanji) characters and downloads their stroke order diagrams (SODs) from one or more sources on the Internet.
+This command line tool scans text files for 漢字 (kanji) characters and downloads their stroke order diagrams (SODs) from one or more sources on the Internet.
 The tool organizes downloaded images into a simple directory structure.
 Other 月詠 tools can use the downloaded SODs instead of linking to remote SODs provided through the Internet.
 This sacrifices disk space to reduce bandwidth consumption and the risk of inaccessible SODs due to failed Internet connections or unavailable servers.

 Note that it is your responsibility to ensure that you have permission to download and use SODs.
 Many of the images are copyrighted; please contact